-The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); RF-716-13 (Classification of Youth in DJS Residential Facilities) and CHHS Facility Operating Procedures (FOP) dated 12/4/15 precludes gay, bi-sexual, transgender and intersex residents being placed in a housing unit/pod, bed or other assignments based solely on their identification or status.
+The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); RF-716-13 (Classification of Youth in DJS Residential Facilities) and WCC Facility Operating Procedures (FOP) dated 7/21/15 precludes gay, bi-sexual, transgender and intersex residents being placed in a housing unit/pod, bed or other assignments based solely on their identification or status.
 In addition, the policy describes the screening and assessment process and how that information, along with information derived from medical and mental health screening and assessments, records reviews, database checks, conversations and observations, is used to determine a resident's appropriate placement, housing and bed assignments, as well as work, education, and program assignments with the goal of keeping all residents safe and free from sexual abuse.
 The intake staff utilize various forms and any other pertinent information during the resident's admission process.
-Also, the intake staff utilize a "Housing Plan Bed Chart" to place residents in a specific sleeping assignment according to their risk level (low, medium or high).
+Also, the intake staff utilize a "Unit Housing"

+Classification Detail" chart to place residents in a specific sleeping assignment according to their risk level (low, medium or high).
 Staff interviews described how information is derived from the various forms and the initial medical and mental health/substance abuse screening forms to determine placement and risk level.
-There are five (5) housing units with single cells.
+There are three (3) housing units with single cells and open bay area.
 Isolation is not utilized at the detention facility as a means of protective custody.
 The intake staff have been provided with a "Housing Classification Assessment/Re-Assessment User's Guide to assist intake, case management and other detention staff on how to complete the assessment forms correctly and accurately.